logoPROFESSIONAL VERSION

 Nutrition in Psittacines

-The pet bird population consists largely of psittacine species, primarily passerines and other genera such as those that include toucans.
-Psittacines eat mainly a plant-based diet and can be classified overall as florivorous.
+Psittacine birds eat mainly a plant-based diet and can be classified overall as florivorous (flower-eating).
 The content of the diet—fruit, nectar, seeds, or a combination—varies by species.
-Some species ingest a percentage of insects or carrion.
-Although requirements and dietary sensitivities vary among psittacine species, the pelleted and extruded diets that have been produced for parrots have tremendously improved the nutritional intake and subsequent health and quality of life of these birds.
+Some species also ingest insects and carrion as a small part of their diet.
+Although requirements and dietary sensitivities vary among psittacine species, pelleted and extruded diets that have been produced for parrots have tremendously improved their nutritional intake and subsequent health and quality of life.
 However, pelleted diets differ in content and quality and must be evaluated individually.
 Extruded pellets in different shapes and sizes are available for maintenance and breeding purposes.
 Many pellets contain omega-3 fatty acids as well as probiotics.
+Some species (eg, lories and lorikeets) need specific diets containing a high water content, easily digestible carbohydrates, a mixture of proteins, and a balanced vitamin and mineral supplement.

 Protein for Psittacines